Students are pictured in the Career Development Center's new space in Plemmons Student Union on App State's campus. Photo by Chase Reynolds

 The university engaged with LAMBERT Architecture + Interiors in the 2019–20 academic year to complete an advanced planning study for the new space.
 Havco Construction was selected as the general contractor in fall 2020.

 Construction started in December 2020 with demolition of the Plemmons Student Union’s Profile Trail Lounge, Whitewater Lounge, two offices and one side of McAlister’s Deli.
-Interior framing and rough-in work for electric and HVAC systems are underway.

 How is it funded?